What to Do If the Car Seat Is Defective

 Proper Car Seat Installation and Usage

 Review the owner’s manual very carefully when installing a child’s car seat.
 Proper installation is essential to your child’s safety during a car accident (and on the road in general).
-In addition, if an insurer or liable party can find evidence indicating you failed to install a car seat correctly, they can argue they’re not responsible for providing compensation.
+In addition, if an or liable party can find evidence indicating you failed to install a car seat correctly, they can argue they’re not responsible for providing compensation.
 Consider hiring a professional to install a non-detachable car seat if you’re not confident you can safely do so yourself.

 It’s also important to make the choice between your two key options: